 The main reason for fake Instagram accounts is the importance placed on the number of followers an account has.
 And the difficult process of acquiring those followers organically.
 The individuals who buy fake accounts with high follower counts are simply looking for a faster way to measure up to the competition without putting in the work.

 And they don’t just stop there.
 These fake Instagram users go on to create fake posts.
-Sometimes making up stories or more commonly—pretending to be someone they are not.
+Sometimes making up stories or more commonly—pretend to be someone they are not.
 There is a multitude of reasons why someone would create fake Instagram accounts and posts.
 In some cases, they are looking to scam their followers into making purchases of non-existent products.

 Whatever the reasons are for people creating a fake Instagram post or even a fake Instagram account, it’s just important to remember that they are out there!